masc-ucsc/docs/docs/pyrope/07-typesystem.md

 or use a default one from the xx directory.

 ```
-a = import "prj1/file1"
+let a = import "prj1/file1"
-b = import "file1"        // import xxx_fun from file1 in the local project
+let b = import "file1"        // import xxx_fun from file1 in the local project
-c = import "file2"        // import the functions from local file2
+let c = import "file2"        // import the functions from local file2
-d = import "prj2/file3"   // import the functions from project prj2 and file3
+let d = import "prj2/file3"   // import the functions from project prj2 and file3
 ```

 Many languages have a "using" or "import" or "include" command that includes